Diophantine definability of nonnorms of cyclic extensions of global fields: Class Field Theory, the Hilbert Symbol, and Cyclic Algebras

 Now suppose $L/K$ is an abelian extension and that $\mm$ is a modulus of $K$ containing the primes of $K$ ramified in $L$.
-Given $\pp$ coprime to $\mm$, we denote the Frobenius of $\pp$ in $L$ by $(\pp,L/K)$ and we denote the Artin map by $\psi_{L/K}$,
+Given $\pp$ coprime to $\mm$, we denote the Frobenius of $\pp$ in $\Gal(L/K)$ by $(\pp,L/K)$ and we define the Artin map for $L/K$: